 How to gift it: First things first, Disney+ will unfortunately only let you gift a subscription to new users, so if you’re trying to gift it to the Disney Adult in your life … there’s a 99.99 percent chance they already have it.
 But for anyone else, you can head over to the Disney+ gift subscription page on their website, follow all the instructions and voilà!
 They’ll get an email laying out exactly how to redeem their subscription, then they’ll be blessed with the gift of seeing Baby Yoda in beautiful 4K.
 And if you want to bundle Disney+ with Hulu and ESPN+, you can upgrade for a discounted price.
-Log in to your billing details page to switch to the bundle, and the credit from your gift subscription will carry over, so you only pay $7.16 a month instead of $12.99.
+Log in to your billing details page to switch to the bundle, and credit from the gift subscription will carry over, so you only pay $8.16 a month instead of $13.99.

-The gist: WarnerMedia’s streaming service may have had quite the confusing rollout journey this past year (and if you’re still figuring it out, fret not!
-We’ve broken down everything you need to know about HBO Max), but it still boasts a very impressive library of content that anyone would appreciate.
-From classics like Singin’ in the Rain and The Red Shoes to DC Universe content and, of course, HBO shows like The Undoing and Succession, featuring our No. 1 boy Jeremy Strong, HBO Max has a little something for everyone, so cheers to that!
+The gist: Warner Bros.
+Discovery’s streaming service may have had a confusing rollout in its first year (and if you’re still figuring it out, fret not!
+We’ve broken down everything you need to know about HBO Max), but it boasts a very impressive library of content that anyone would appreciate.
+From classics like Singin’ in the Rain and The Red Shoes to DC Universe content and, of course, HBO shows like The White Lotus and Succession, featuring our No. 1 boy, Jeremy Strong.
+HBO Max has a little something for everyone, so cheers to that!

-NBC, ABC, Freeform, and other TV networks the day after they air, so you can still have your date night with a new episode of Law and Order: Special Victims Unit or This Is Us.
-Or you can watch FX on Hulu, announced earlier this year, which gives FX shows like Mrs. America and A Teacher exclusive runs on the service.
-Hulu also has its fair share of original shows and movies, including the Sarah Paulson–led thriller Run, and the fantastic Groundhog Day–style rom-com Palm Springs.
+NBC, ABC, Freeform, and other TV networks the day after they air, so you can still have your date night with a new episode of Abbott Elementary.
+Or you can watch FX on Hulu, which gives FX shows like Atlanta, Better Things, and Reservation Dogs exclusive runs on the service.
+Hulu has its fair share of original shows and movies, including The Dropout and Under the Banner of Heaven.

 How to gift it: The Criterion Channel offers a surprisingly easy gifting process.
-On the Criterion website, all you have to do is click “gift subscription” and pick however many months you’d like to give, from one month for $10.99, up to a one-year subscription for $99.99.
+On the Criterion website, all you have to do is click “Gift Subscription” and pick however many months you’d like to give, from one month for $10.99 up to a one-year subscription for $99.99.
 Just note that you can only buy a subscription for new users.

-How-to gift: With those sweet, sweet digital and physical gift cards.
-You can purchase them at most online or physical retailers for $25 and $50 increments.
+How to gift it: With those sweet, sweet digital and physical gift cards.
+You can purchase them at most online or physical retailers in $10, $25, $50, and $50 increments.